jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostStatus(_findByPostStatus string) ([]*Post, error)
 ```
-FindByPostStatus searchs against the primary key post_status and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostStatus searchs against the database table field post_status and will return []*Post,error This method is a programatically generated finder for Post

 ```go